mit-cml/appinventor-sources/calm-knitting-newell.md

     /**
      * Clear the current conversation for a project.
-     * Deletes the Memcache entry and, for stateless providers, all Datastore
+     * Deletes the Memcache entry and all Datastore ConversationMessageData
-     * ConversationMessageData entities.
+     * entities.
 The next processRequest() will start fresh.
      */
     void clearConversation(long projectId);

+    /**
+     * Load the conversation history for a project.
+Returns text-only messages
+     * (no operations) for display in the chat dialog.
+Used after page reload
+     * to restore the chat UI.
+Returns an empty list if no conversation exists.
+     */
+    List<AIConversationMessage> getConversationHistory(long projectId);
 }
 ```